 Emergency Angioplasty at Greenwich Hospital

-Greenwich Hospital, in affiliation with the Yale New Haven Health Heart Institute, is one of the few providers in the region to offer life saving emergency angioplasty.
+Greenwich Hospital, in affiliation with the Yale New Haven Hospital Heart and Vascular Center, is one of the few providers in the region to offer life saving emergency angioplasty.
 Available around the clock, emergency angioplasty is performed in Greenwich’s state-of-the-art cardiac catheterization lab by board certified interventional cardiologists.

 During angioplasty, blood flow to the heart is restored by inserting and inflating a balloon-tipped catheter into a blocked artery.
 A stent (small wire cage) may be inserted to keep the artery open.